SAFEHR-data/emap/docs/dev/deployment.md

 Config tips:
 - On the GAE we use an external postgres server (the "UDS").
 See `fake_uds` for enabling postgres in a docker container for non-GAE setups.
 - Be sure to set `UDS_SCHEMA` to match the name/purpose of the instance that you are deploying.
 This schema must already exist.
 - Use the database user that has the minimum permissions necessary for your task.
-Ie. only the live user can write to live, so important to reserve use of this user for this purpose only.
+Ie. only the live user can write to live, so it is important to reserve use of this user for this purpose only.
 (See Lastpass for details)
 - If you're running on your own machine, you can set `EMAP_PROJECT_NAME` to whatever you like.
 If running on the GAE it should be the same as the current directory (i.e. `emap-test` if in `/gae/emap-test`)
 - All passwords must be strong.
 Remember that Emap needs to expose certain ports outside the GAE to operate.
 - All config must stay local and not be committed to git.